Menu

 TFM opposed the following bills heard on October 20th by the Joint Committee on Consumer Protection and Professional Licensure:

 • H.371 An Act relative to local boards of health and the sale of legal consumer products in the CommonwealthThis bill would preempt and limit local governments’ ability to create and adopt policies based on what they know is best for their communities.
+This bill was sent to study on 2/17.

 Other Bills we are watching:

 S.1528 An Act to repealing the state menthol ban.
+This bill was sent to study on 12/04.

 H.2379/S.1498 An Act relative to tobacco harm reduction.
 This bill would exempt some products from the flavor ban law.
+These bills were sent to study on 3/13 and 12/18 respectively.

 H.2419 An Act relative to local boards of health and the sale of legal tobacco products in the Commonwealth.
 This bill would preempt local communities from passing local tobacco control ordinances.
+This bill was sent to study on 3/16.

 We are fighting these harmful bills and are watching for others that would weaken tobacco control laws.